wh-Cyberspace/Cypher-Rat-v5/README.md

 # Cypher-Rat-v5
-Cypher Rat Full Version - Advanced Android Remote Tool 2022
+Cypher Rat paid Version - Advanced Android Remote Tool 2022

 Cypher Rat is Advanced Android Remote Administration Tool With Cypher Rat You can remote and Manage your android phone